-EAS FHSC is a global initiative established in 2015 by professor K. Ray at the Imperial Centre for Cardiovascular Disease Prevention (ICCP) at Imperial College London.
-EAS FHSC aims to tackle the burden of FH worldwide, a common genetic disorder leading to lifelong elevations in LDL-Cholesterol, high cardiovascular risk and development of premature cardiovascular disease.
+EAS FHSC is a global initiative established in 2015 by Professor Kosh Ray at the Imperial Centre for Cardiovascular Disease Prevention (ICCP) at Imperial College London.
+EAS FHSC aims to tackle the burden of Familial Hypercholesterolaemia (FH) worldwide, a common genetic disorder leading to lifelong elevations in LDL-Cholesterol, high cardiovascular risk and development of premature cardiovascular disease.
 Despite its frequency and preventable outcomes, FH is largely underdiagnosed and undertreated and represents an unaddressed major public health problem.
-FHSC aims to establish the first global FH Registry by bringing together FH Data from multiple cohorts in the world, in order to generate robust large-scale information on how FH is detected and managed, and the clinical consequences of current practices on outcomes.
+FHSC has established and continues to develop the first global FH Registry by bringing together FH Data from multiple cohorts in the world, in order to generate robust large-scale information on how FH is detected and managed, and the clinical consequences of current practices on outcomes.
 Currently, FHSC is the leading global initiative on FH, counting 70 participating countries and more than 80 FH Lead Investigators.
 The long-term initiative and the global effort of participants throughout the world will help close gaps in knowledge, inform about the best interventions, account for providing effective and efficient care, and consequently support the best evidence-based decision making in FH.
 The Coordinating Centre is based at ICPP, and the project is supported by the European Atherosclerosis Society, funded by grants from Pfizer [No: 16157823], Amgen, MSD, DSE, Sanofi-Aventis, Daiichi-Sankyo, and Regeneron.

 For more information visit the EAS FH Studies Collaboration.

 Privacy notice: for FHSC investigator and collaborators